-It may be unnerving to know that your neighbor is being harmed by her husband.
-However, there are things that you may be able to do to help an individual who is suffering from domestic abuse.
+It may be unnerving to know that your neighbor is being physically abused by her husband.
+However, there are things that you may be able to do to help an individual who is suffering from domestic violence.
 Let’s take a look at your options in the event that you want to intervene or try to help in such a case.

-You may wish to tell your neighbor about a battered women’s shelter in the area that she can go to.
+If you suspect that your neighbor is being physically abused, you may wish to tell her about a battered women’s shelter in the area that she can go to.
 If she has children, the shelter may have space for them as well.
 Alternatively, you could allow your neighbor to stay with you or another person in an area where she and/or her kids will be safe.
 Another option is to provide legal information that could be used to get a restraining order or to ensure that her husband can no longer enter the home even if he is listed on the mortgage.

 If you assault the husband or do damage to his property, you could face charges and spend time on probation or in jail.
 By getting involved during a dispute, you could be hurt or even killed depending on the circumstances of your involvement.
 Getting yourself involved could also put a strain on the relationship between yourself and the person who you are trying to help, which could make it even harder for her to get out of the relationship.

-Contact The Law Offices of Ann Thomson today, or call 562-431-4333 to schedule a consultation.
+Contact The Law Offices of Ann Thomson (Seal Beach family law attorney) today, or call 562-431-4333 to schedule a consultation.